SSE Event Bus & Backpressure

 packages/acp-bridge/src/bridge.ts(BridgeClient.sessionUpdate/BridgeClient.extNotification→events.publish(...)). - Consumed by

-packages/cli/src/serve/server.ts(SSE route handler →events.subscribe(...)then formatsBridgeEventto SSE wire frames). - Re-export shim:
+packages/cli/src/serve/routes/sse-events.ts(SSE route handler →events.subscribe(...)then formatsBridgeEventto SSE wire frames). - CLI consumers import the event bus directly from

 packages/sdk-typescript/src/daemon/sse.ts(parseSseStream), thenasKnownDaemonEvent(see09-event-schema.md,13-sdk-daemon-client.md).